kayak/puppet-bluepill/README.md

        use_rsyslog => false,
     }

-If you do not want this module to install rubygems at all, you can disable as follows:
+If you do not want this module to install rubygems, you can disable with:

     class { 'bluepill':
       rubygems_class => 'UNDEFINED',